ComputerGoblin69/spackel/README.md

 ./main
 ```

-Spackel files can be formatted with the `format` command.
-The result gets
+Spackel code can be formatted with the `format` command, which reads from stdin
-printed; it does not overwrite the file.
-If no file is provided, stdin is
-formatted instead.
+and writes to stdout.

 ### Cross-compilation